quidphp/routing/README.md

 - *Config*: A special $config static property exists in all classes.
 This property gets recursively merged with the parents' property on initialization.
 - *M-VC*: A route object serves as both a View and a Controller.
 There should be one route class per route.
 - *Segment*: A segment within a route path represents a dynamic value.
 It is wrapped around brackets.
 A callable that accepts or rejects the value need to be provided.
 - *Templating*: Once the route is triggered, the developer has complete control and can use any HTML rendering technology it desires.
-Or, simply use the Quid\Base\Html methods to generate the HTML and use traits for reusable page components.
+Or, simply use the [Quid\Base\Html](https://github.com/quidphp/base/blob/master/src/Html.php) methods to generate the HTML and use traits for reusable page components.

 ## Overview
 **Quid\Routing** contains 6 classes and traits.
 Here is an overview:
 - [Exception](src/Exception.php) | Class used for a catchable route exception, the next available route will instead be triggered
 - [Route](src/Route.php) | Class for a route that acts as both a View and a Controller
 - [RouteRequest](src/RouteRequest.php) | Class that analyzes if a request matches a route
-- [RouteSegmentRequest](src/RouteSegmentRequest.php) | Class that analyzes if a request matches a route with segments (non-static values)
+- [RouteSegmentRequest](src/RouteSegmentRequest.php) | Class that analyzes if a request matches a route with segment (non-static value)
 - [Routes](src/Routes.php) | Class for a collection of many untriggered routes
 - [_segment](src/_segment.php) | Trait that provides logic for a route with segment (non-static value)